 Hughenden's champion tree

-Joe Mayled, National Trust ranger for Hughenden is pleased to announce that one of the veteran trees on the Hughenden estate has been named as the largest horse-chestnut tree in the country, and given the accolade of Champion Tree by the National Tree Register.
+One of the veteran trees on the Hughenden estate has been named as the largest horse-chestnut tree in the country, and given the accolade of Champion Tree by the National Tree Register.

 A champion tree

 Veteran trees need certain growing conditions to thrive and National Trust estates around the country are home to many of the country’s finest.
-The National Tree Register is a unique record of notable and ancient trees in Britain and Northern Ireland which publishes the official Champion Tree database.
+The National Tree Register is a unique record of notable and ancient trees in Britain and Northern Ireland and publishes the official Champion Tree database.